 UM & UIM Coverage for Cyclists Under Auto Policies

-If you or a loved one are injured by a negligent motorist while riding a bicycle, and you or members of your household have your own auto insurance policy, you may be entitled to file a claim for uninsured/underinsured motorist (UM/UIM) coverage in the event the negligent driver either lacks insurance or if the insurance coverage cannot pay for all your losses.
+If you or a loved one are injured by a negligent motorist while riding a bicycle, and you or members of your household have your own auto insurance policy, you may be entitled to file a claim for uninsured/underinsured motorist (UM/UIM) coverage in the event the negligent driver either lack insurance or if the insurance coverage cannot pay for all your losses.

 You should have an experienced attorney review your auto insurance policy to confirm whether you might be entitled to UM/UIM coverage or whether an exclusion under your policy would prohibit you from making a UM/UIM claim for a bicycle accident.
 Your attorney can fight for the maximum compensation you deserve under the terms of the policy.
 Even though UM/UIM coverage is handled by “your” insurer, their goal is still to pay out as little as they can get away with.